-- Following a lengthy trial, ECBAWM secured an acquittal of murder and conviction of manslaughter for a woman accused of first-degree murder in the killing her autistic son.
+Following a lengthy trial, ECBAWM secured an acquittal of murder and conviction of manslaughter for a woman accused of first-degree murder in the killing of her autistic son.
 Read the New York Times’ coverage of New York v.
 Gigi Jordan here.

-- ECBAWM successfully defended against investigations by the FBI and U.S. Attorneys’ office of a high-level executive of a federal government agency overseeing a multi-billion-dollar portfolio.
+ECBAWM successfully defended against investigations by the FBI and U.S. Attorneys’ office of a high-level executive of a federal government agency overseeing a multi-billion-dollar portfolio.

-- ECBAWM won an acquittal for a nurse’s aide accused of murdering her husband.
+ECBAWM won an acquittal for a nurse’s aide accused of murdering her husband.
 Presenting a self-defense claim, she was acquitted after testifying about the years of abuse she had suffered at his hands, including on the night of his death.
-Read the New York Daily News’ coverage of New York v.
+Read the New York Daily News’ coverage of the New York v.
 Donna Cobb trial here.

-- ECBAWM has represented numerous defendants facing prosecution for exercising their First Amendment rights to publicly protest government policies.
+ECBAWM has represented numerous defendants facing prosecution for exercising their First Amendment rights to publicly protest government policies.
 For example, Earl Ward, working with civil rights attorney Norman Siegel, secured acquittals for 18 elderly women who were handcuffed and jailed after protesting in front of a military recruitment center in Times Square.
 Read the New York Times’ coverage of the acquittals here.